Abrar-ul-Haq: Youth Parliament of Pakistan

-Pakistan Tehreek-e-Insaf (2011-2023)
+Pakistan Tehreek-e-Insaf (2011–2023)

 In December 2011 Abrar-ul-Haq joined Pakistan Tehreek-e-Insaf.

 In 2012, he was appointed as President of the Youth Wing of PTI.
 In 2013, he was appointed as PTI's Secretary of Foreign Affairs.

 He ran for a seat on the National Assembly as PTI's Candidate for Constituency NA-117 (Narowal-III) in the 2013 Pakistani general elections receiving 51,359 votes and lost to PML-N's Ahsan Iqbal.

 He was again nominated as PTI's Candidate for National Assembly Constituency NA-78 (Narowal-II) for the 2018 Pakistani general elections but received 88,250 votes and lost to PML-N's Ahsan Iqbal.

 On 15 November 2019, he was appointed Pakistan Red Crescent Society's 16th chairman and assumed office on 27 December 2019.

-In 2023, he left the PTI and quit politics following the controversy surrounding the May 9 riots.
+In 2023, he left the PTI emotionally, and quit politics following the controversy surrounding the May 9 riots.

+Personal life

+Abrar has been married to his wife Hareem since 2005, together they have a son named Taha, who is a graphic designer.

+Abrar's brother Israr is a retired army major.